Connect with others who understand.

 Written by Laurie Berger

-Members of MyPsoriasisTeam whose feet have been affected by psoriatic arthritis struggle with inflammation and deformity, making it hard to walk or move.
-Because psoriatic arthritis often appears between the ages of 30 and 50, developing this condition in the feet, ankles, and toes has been life-altering for many members.
+Members of MyPsoriasisTeam whose feet have been affected by PsA struggle with inflammation and deformity, making it hard to walk or move.
+Because PsA often appears between the ages of 30 and 50, it has been life-changing for many people when it affects their feet, ankles, and toes.
+The pain and swelling during flares can make it hard to move, affecting daily activities.
+“I periodically use a walker to take some weight off my feet,” said one MyPsoriasisTeam member.

 Coping with pain and limited movement has taken an emotional toll on many members: “I’m too young to feel this way, and now I have great depression and grief!”
 Another member said, “It’s frustrating trying to make people understand, and tiring trying to ‘act’ fine when you’re not.
 It helps to talk to others who ‘get it.’”